Valiant Charger: Chrysler’s unbelievable Aussie super coupe

 “In fact, it was developed in such secrecy that virtually nobody outside the inner circle of Chrysler Australia – neither the ever-inquisitive Australian motoring press nor, apparently, Chrysler International, knew of its existence.
 That the Charger was developed in virtual secrecy is amazing enough; that it was a runaway success is the stuff of dreams.”

-It was backed by one of the most memorable TV advertising campaigns, which showed people approvingly raising their fingers in a V-sign and calling out “Hey, Charger!” whenever they were lucky enough to see one drive by.
+It was backed by one of the most memorable TV advertising campaigns, which showed people approvingly raising their fingers in a V-sign (which was a hippy gesture meaning 'cool' in the 1970s) and calling out “Hey, Charger!” whenever they were lucky enough to see one drive by.
 The campaign proved highly contagious and soon Australians nation-wide were doing the same thing.

 Showrooms were inundated.
 No one was more surprised than Chrysler it seemed, which struggled to meet overwhelming demand.
 Within its first 12 months of production, the Charger was accounting for a staggering 50 per cent of Valiant sales.
 And the champagne corks were popping even louder when the Charger won Wheels magazine’s prestigious 1971 Car of the Year award.
 They were heady days indeed.
 Yet by 1978, just seven years later, the Charger was dead.